UU-Hydro/PCR-GLOBWB_model/README.md

 Moreover, please also make sure that the *cloneMap* file is stored locally in your computing machine.
 The *cloneMap* file defines the spatial resolution and extent of your study area and must be in the pcraster format.
 Some examples are given in this repository [clone_landmask_maps/clone_landmask_examples.zip](clone_landmask_maps/clone_landmask_examples.zip).

-By default, the configuration .ini file examples are given in the *config* directory will use PCR-GLOBWB input files from the 4TU.ResearchData server, as set in their *inputDir* (input directory): https://opendap.4tu.nl/thredds/dodsC/data2/pcrglobwb/version_2019_11_beta/pcrglobwb2_input/.
-You can adjust
+By default, the configuration .ini file examples given in the *config* directory will use PCR-GLOBWB input files from the 4TU.ResearchData server, as set in their *inputDir* (input directory): https://opendap.4tu.nl/thredds/dodsC/data2/pcrglobwb/version_2019_11_beta/pcrglobwb2_input/.
+This can be adjusted to any (local) locations, e.g. if you have the input files stored locally in your computing machine.

 ## PCR-GLOBWB configuration .ini file